visgl/deck.gl/dev-docs/RFCs/proposals/data-manager-rfc.md

 <DeckGL
   resources={{
-    // `airports` is removed because it is no longer referenced 'binary': float32Array.slice()  // a shalow change is required to signal updates }} />
+    // `airports` is removed because it is no longer referenced 'interleaved-pointcloud-date': float32Array.slice()  // a shalow change is required to signal updates }} />

 // imperative
 deck.addResources({
-  'binary': float32Array
+  'interleaved-pointcloud-date': float32Array
 }, {
   update: true // indicate that the data has been mutated });